Neural Collapse in Test-Time Adaptation¶

 Goal

-- Extend NC theory to the sample level to make it applicable to TTA scenarios
+- Extend NC theory to the sample level for TTA scenarios.

 -

-Key Insight: Since NC3 states that "class means align with classifier weights," and since during late-stage training intra-class variance approaches zero (NC1), each individual sample's feature should also align with its corresponding classifier weight—this is NC3+.
+Key Insight: Since NC3 states that "class means align with classifier weights," and intra-class variance approaches zero (NC1) in the late stages of Terminal Phase of Training (TPT), it implies that each sample's feature should also align with the corresponding classifier weight—this is defined as NC3+.

 -

-Core Idea: Performance degradation equals sample features drifting away from the correct classifier weights.
-Therefore, the central task of TTA is re-alignment.
-Since pseudo-labels are unreliable, a hybrid objective combining geometric proximity and prediction confidence is used as a substitute.
+Core Idea: Performance degradation = sample features deviating from the correct classifier weights.
+Therefore, the core task of TTA is realignment.
+Since pseudo-labels are unreliable, they should be replaced with a mixed objective of geometric proximity and prediction confidence.

 Method¶